Arnav0400/personal-5fb50/content/time.md

-      *   Presented and received a special mention in Student Academic Conclave in Inter-IIT Tech Meet 2021 for the paper, "Deep learning for detection and segmentation of artefact and disease instances in gastrointestinal endoscopy".
+      *   Presented and received a special mention in Student Academic Conclave at Inter-IIT Tech Meet 2021 for the paper, "Deep learning for detection and segmentation of artefact and disease instances in gastrointestinal endoscopy".